jen-k/2018-Python-Training/Schedule-and-Materials/week2.md

 # Week 2

 ## Starting the week
-This week you will study additional concepts that will help you improve your code.
+This week you will study additional concepts that will help you improve your code, and learn about Django and Pype.

 ## Study materials
 ### Additional Python Resources